IBM/secure-and-personalize-your-app-using-appid/README.md

 Click on `Catalog` in top menu bar.
 Under `IBM Cloud products` search for `Discovery`.
 Click on `Discovery` tile that gets listed.

 Select `Lite` plan, if not already selected, then click `Create` to create an instance of Watson Discovery service.
-When Discovery instance is created in a minute or two, make a note of `Service credentails` in a text file.
-These will be needed in later steps.
+When Discovery instance is created in a minute or two, store `Service credentials` in a text file.
+Please make a note of the `apikey` and `url`.
+This will be required later to configure the application.

 ![image-20201210155703629](./images/image-20201210155703629.png)

 ** Using IBM Cloud CLI

+Skip this section if you already created the `Discovery` service from IBM Cloud console as described in the previous section.

 Run the below commands to create the `Discovery` service: